 For path compression: For timestamp compression: See the following chapters for description of the supported compression schemes.

-If the server supports data compression it SHALL declare the compression schemes it supports in its server capabilities tree with an expression A+B which is the sum of the values representing the supported schemes.
+If the server supports data compression it SHALL declare the compression schemes it supports in its server capabilities tree with an expression A+B where A and B are the sum of the values representing the supported schemes, respectively.

 If a client request for data compression is not supported, or impossible to realize, the server shall respond with an error message.